 What is academic certification?

 - Academic Redshirt: Students may receive this decision at Division I schools only.
 This means that students can to practice and receive athletic scholarships, but they are not allowed to compete during their first year of enrollment.
-Students will be allowed to compete after making satisfactory academic progress during the semester in order to be able to continue practicing.
+Students will be allowed to continue practicing after making satisfactory academic progress during their first semester.

 - Early Academic Qualifier: Students who satisfactorily complete the first three years of high school may receive the decision of Early Academic Qualifier.
 Following graduation, a student’s final transcripts must be sent to the NCAA Eligibility Center to confirm qualifications.

-- Division I: Students must score at least a 900 combined on the SAT or a 75 on the ACT, have a 3.0 GPA in all NCAA-required classes, and have taken at least three years of English, two years of math, two years of science, two years of English, math, or science electives, and five other NCAA-approved courses.
+- Division I: Students must score at least a 900 combined on the SAT or a 75 combined on the ACT, have a 3.0 GPA in all NCAA-required classes, and have taken at least three years of English; two years of math; two years of science; two years of English, math, or science electives; and five other NCAA-approved courses.

 What is amateur certification?

 Division I and Division II student-athletes must be amateur certified in order to compete at the college level.
 For most students, certification is automatically given during NCAA Eligibility Center Registration.
 However, about one in ten students must provide more information to prove their amateur status.
 These students will need to request a decision on their amateurism status after April 1 the same year they plan to enroll in college.

 Amateur students are not:

 - Contracting, practicing, competing with, or trying out for professional teams

 - Receiving monetary benefits for playing